MENU

 It’s always exciting to try out new varieties.
 Here are a few amazing new squashes to tempt you:

 Tip: Don’t forget to include a South African favourite, the gem squash or squash Rolet or Little Gem.
 Continue spraying for fruit flies and codling moth.
-If you have not started or are unsure of what to use, consult your local GCA Garden Centre.

-With the 20th of October being ‘Garden Day’ and October being ‘Rose month’ – what an opportune month to celebrate gardening!
+With the 9th of October being ‘Garden Day’ and October being ‘Rose month’ – what an opportune month to celebrate gardening!

 Your roses should be producing their first flush of perfect blooms and the sun is still not too scorching – allowing the blooms to last longer.
 Spring is also the ideal time to select and plant new rose bushes in your garden.
 These are some of our favourites: